-Aisle of the Corpus Christi Procession., blue ridge mountains, Catholic, Corpus Christi Chapel, Emmitsburg, Father John Dubois, Father Simon Gabriel Bruté, feast day of our lady of lourdes, Maryland, National Shrine Grotto of Lourdes, Our Lady of Lourdes, pilgrimage, Saint Bernadette, Saint Elizabeth Ann Seton, Sisters of Charity
+#WPLongform, Aisle of the Corpus Christi Procession., blue ridge mountains, Catholic Church, Corpus Christi Chapel, Emmitsburg, Father John Dubois, Father Simon Gabriel Bruté, Food for Thought, Maryland, National Shrine Grotto of Lourdes, Our Lady of Lourdes, Photography, pilgrimage, Religion, Saint Bernadette, Saint Elizabeth Ann Seton, Sisters of Charity, This is life, tvaraj, United States

 Above the lovely valley of Emmitsburg, Frederick County, Maryland, just 12 miles south of Gettysburg, situated high on the mountainside, where nature displays itself in all its picturesque and wild glory, sits the wondrous National Shrine Grotto of Lourdes – a shrine which traces its lineage to the very beginnings of the spread of Catholicism in America.